NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This field is optional.
 If a Zone is named in the previous field and pump losses are to be added to a surrounding thermal zone, then this input determines the split between thermal radiation and thermal convection for the heat losses from the pump.
 If it is left blank then all the losses will be convective.

+#### Field: Design Power Sizing Method

+This field is optional.
+There are two choices PowerPerFlow and PowerPerFlowPerPressure.
+If PowerPerFlow is used the pump's Design Power Consumption will be calculated using the sizing factor from the input field Design Power per Unit Flow Rate -- with Design Power Consumption = Design Maximum Flow Rate * scaling factor.
+If PowerPerFlowPerPressure is used the pump's Design Power Consumption will use the sizing factor from the input field Design Power per Unit Flow Rate Per Unit Head -- with Design Power Consumption = Design Maximum Flow Rate * Design Pump Head * scaling factor / Motor Efficiency.
+If omitted the default method of PowerPerFlowPerPressure will be used.

+#### Field: Design Power per Unit Flow Rate

+This field is optional.
+This input is used when the input field Design Power Consumption is set to autosize and the Design Power Sizing Method is set to PowerPerFlow.
+It allows setting the efficiency the pumping system's power consumption using only the design flow rate.
+If omitted the default value of 348701.1 W/(m<sup>3</sup>/s) ( 22 W/gpm) will be used.

 #### Field: Design Power per Unit Flow Rate Per Unit Head

 This field is optional.
-If omitted the default value of 0.78 W/((m3/s)-Pa) will be used.
-This input is used when the input field Design Power Consumption is set to autosize.
-It allows setting the efficiency of the impeller and drive when calculating the pump power consumption for the design flow rate, motor efficiency, and pump head.
+This input is used when the input field Design Power Consumption is set to autosize and the Design Power Sizing Method is set to PowerPerFlowPerPressure.
+It allows setting the efficiency of the impeller and drive assembly when calculating the pump power consumption for the design flow rate, motor efficiency, and pump head.
+If omitted the default value of 1.282051 W/((m<sup>3</sup>/s)-Pa) will be used.

 #### Field: Design Minimum Flow Rate Sizing Factor